2021 Charlotte 49ers football team

 The 2021 Charlotte 49ers football team represented the University of North Carolina at Charlotte in the 2021 NCAA Division I FBS football season.
 The 49ers played their home games at Jerry Richardson Stadium in Charlotte, North Carolina, and competed in the East Division of Conference USA (C–USA).
 They were led by third-year head coach Will Healy.

-Previous season

-The 49ers finished the 2020 season 2–4, 2–2 in C-USA play to finish in fourth place in the East Division.
-The 49ers had three games canceled before the start of the season, three games added immediately before or during the season, seven games canceled in total, and six games postponed due to the safety protocols related to the COVID-19 virus.

 Coaching staff

 On December 29, 2020 offensive line coach Lee Grimes left to take the same position at Kansas.
 On February 2, Texas co-offensive coordinator and offensive line coach Herb Hand was named to the same position at Charlotte.
 By February 18, he accepted a position on Gus Malzahn's new staff at UCF.
 On February 3, wide receivers coach Montario Hardesty joined the South Carolina staff as running backs coach.
 On February 9, tight ends coach Cody Woodiel returned to the Oregon Ducks as recruiting director.
 On February 15, South Carolina receivers coach and Charlotte native Joe Cox was named the 49ers' tight ends coach.
 On February 18 Ridge View High School head coach Perry Parks was brought on to coach wide receivers.
 On March 3, former NCAA Division II coach of the Year Pete Rossomando came on board to coach offensive line.
 On June 30, Tyler Hancock joined the staff as special teams coordinator after working as a senior analyst for West Virginia.